Go to sleep, little one

 - Infants should be immunized per CDC and American Academy of Pediatrics recommendations.

-Can my baby sleep in a bedside sleeper or in their own sleep environment in bed with me?
+Can my baby sleep in a bedside sleeper or their sleep environment in bed with me?

 Can my baby sleep in their car seat or a swing?